 This travel crib is made with a slightly longer mattress than the standard travel sleeper.
 At 42”, this crib will last longer and be more accommodating for the tallest of our little ones.

 Additionally, there is no weight limit because the mattress is positioned on the floor.
-Because it’s on the floor, it makes it more difficult for your little monkey to climb their way out of bed!

 How is it made for fun, you may ask?